-We will be following the Three Minute Thesis (3MT®) format.
-The goals of the three-minute video are to cultivate students' academic, presentation, and research communication skills.
-Students will learn to effectively explain their research in three minutes in language appropriate for a general audience.
+The goals of the video presentations are to cultivate students' academic, presentation, and research communication skills.
+Students will learn to effectively explain their research in five minutes in language appropriate for a general audience.

 Read all guidelines, tips, and instructions below before filming your presentation.
 Instructions on how to film and submit your video are at the end of this document.